spotify/klio/RELEASING.rst

     $ git checkout develop
     $ git pull --rebase origin develop

+    # if the release branch is NOT yet created
+    # or no new code needs to be added to the release
     $ git checkout -b release-<VERSION>
     $ git push origin release-<VERSION>

+    # if the release branch already exists
+    # and additional code needs to be added to the release
+    $ git checkout release-<VERSION>
+    $ git merge develop

 The changes made in the following `Prepare Release <#2-prepare-release>`_ step will be in a pull request made against this ``release-<VERSION>`` branch.